One-person operation: Japan

-An increasing number of subways are becoming one-person operation, including the Nagahori Tsurumi-ryokuchi Line, which was designed to operate on one-person operation, Toei Ōedo Line, which was one-person operated since its opening in the year 1990, and the Tokyo Metro Marunouchi Line, which became driver-only operated from 2009.
+An increasing number of subways are moving to one-person operation, including the Nagahori Tsurumi-ryokuchi Line, which was designed to operate on one-person operation, the Toei Ōedo Line, which was one-person operated since its opening in the year 1990, and the Tokyo Metro Marunouchi Line, which became driver-only operated from 2009.

 New Zealand

 By 1997, more than 90 percent of all trains – both passenger and freight – operated by the then main freight and passenger rail operator in New Zealand, Tranz Rail, had only one person in the loco cab.

 Sweden

 In general all passenger trains on railways in Sweden have a driver and at least one conductor on board by rules, even it is not entirely mandatory.

-In Sweden around 2 daily departures on the Swedish part of the Oresundtrain system operated by Veolia Transport is one-man operated.
+In Sweden around two daily departures on the Swedish part of the Oresundtrain system operated by Veolia Transport is one-person operated.
 This practice is however only utilized when there is an abrupt shortage of train managers.
 In 2013 the company's health and safety representative – who (in Sweden) is a train driver appointed by a trade union – deemed it to be an unsafe practice demanding it be stopped.
 An important safety check done mainly by the conductor is to check that all doors get closed without any passenger stuck in any.
 This is hard to check in long trains, and long trains usually have at least two conductors.

-Trams and metro trains are however in general one-man operated.
-Freight trains are in general also one-man operated.
+Trams and metro trains are however in general one-person operated.
+Freight trains are in general also one-person operated.